Minimum-residual a posteriori error estimates for hybridizable discontinuous Galerkin discretizations of the Helmholtz equation: An HDG discretization of the Helmholtz equation

 \subsection{The HDG projection}

-The following HDG projection is useful to derive the a priori error analysis of the HDG method \eqref{eq:HDG_noextrarhs}.
-For a given $K \in \CT_h$ and a non-negative stabilization parameter $\tau$, the HDG projector $\Pi_h$ is defined as
+The following projection, designed to mimic the expression of the numerical flux, is pivotal to deriving the a priori error analysis of the HDG method \eqref{eq:HDG_noextrarhs}.
+For a given $K \in \CT_h$ and a nonnegative stabilization function $\tau$, the HDG projector $\Pi_h$ is defined as